 Families can count on our hospice professionals for ongoing support and education.
 One such area of support is Bereavement Care.
 This is a vital element of our hospice services for families.
 Before, during and after a loved one’s death, hospice bereavement services are an important support system that assists patients, families and caregivers with their respective grief.

-Our Bereavement Program is coordinated by a licensed social worker who provides the psychological, emotional and spiritual support needed during life’s difficult transition after a loved one’s death.
-Surviving families and caregivers are provided with a continuum of care through a supportive bereavement program that continues for 13 months after the loss of a loved one.
+Our Bereavement Program is coordinated by a licensed clinical social worker who provides the psychological, emotional and spiritual support needed during life’s difficult transition after a loved one’s passing.
+Families and caregivers are provided with a continuum of care through a supportive bereavement program that continues for 13 months after the loss of a loved one.

 - One-on-one visits with a bereavement counselor.

 - Annual Memorial Service ceremony for our staff and bereaved families to honor and remember loved ones

 Our bereavement coordinator can meet with you for in person counseling and suggest a group that best meets your individual needs.

 Bereavement Support Groups

 - Adults Grieving the Loss of a Parent